topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 2.2.2 Circuit
 1. LED01
-    - (+) pin is connected to the 5V power rail on the breadboard, which is supplied by the TOPST VCP-G board.
+    - (+) pin is connected to the 5V power rail on the breadboard, which is supplied by the VCP-G board.
-    - (-) pin is connected to pin 47 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 47 on the VCP-G board.
 2. LED02
     - (+) pin is connected to the 5V power rail on the breadboard.
-    - (-) pin is connected to pin 17 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 17 on the VCP-G board.
 3. LED03
     - (+) pin is connected to the 5V power rail on the breadboard.
-    - (-) pin is connected to pin 50 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 50 on the VCP-G board.
 4. LED04
     - (+) pin is connected to the 5V power rail on the breadboard.
-    - (-) pin is connected to pin 48 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 48 on the VCP-G board.
 5. Button switch
-    - One leg of the button switch is connected to pin 45 on the TOPST VCP-G board.
+    - One leg of the button switch is connected to pin 45 on the VCP-G board.
     - The diagonally opposite leg of the button is connected to the GND pin.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/vcp4LED_Button%20Circuit%20Schematic.png"></p>